Space Squash: Release

+Reception

 Space Squash received a mixture of opinions from critics since its release.
 Famitsu's four reviewers gave the game an overall mixed outlook.
 Nintendo Magazine System noted that the title made decent use of the Virtual Boy's 3D effect but stated that it resembled tennis rather than squash.
-The Japanese book Virtual Boy Memorial Commemorative Guidebook gave it a negative outlook, noting its low difficulty level and unmotivated character designs but commended the arenas.
+The Japanese book Virtual Boy Memorial Commemorative Guidebook gave it a negative outlook, noting its low difficulty level and unispired character designs but commended the arenas.
 In contrast, N64 Magazine's Jason Moore regarded it as a "very playable" game despite the concept, stating that its opponents offer considerable challenge.
 Nintendo Life's Dave Frear commended the use of the 3D effect, stage variety, controls, effective audio and hidden settings but remarked that an additional difficulty setting would have been a welcomed addition.